They’re just dreams…

 “It’s nothing… They’re just dreams… They mean nothing.”

 Reeves sighed in frustration, “Michael… I’m not the enemy here.
 I’m here to help you and the other Spartans.
 I’m here to listen… not judge you.”

 Michael took a deep breath.
-The dreams were becoming worse, it was at this moment that he decided to take a chance and open up a bit to the doctor.
+The dreams were becoming worse, it was at this moment he took a chance and opened up to the doctor.
 He described some of his dreams… the monsters, the fire, the people screaming and crying for help.
-Despite taking a chance and open up about his dreams, he decided to minimize his risk and held back some of the more personal details from the dreams.
+Despite taking a chance, he minimized his risk by holding back some of the more personal details from the dreams.